CZ4031-Group40/B_Plus_Tree_Project/README.md

    ```bash
    ./B_Plus_Tree_Project
    ```
+   This exe file will run the main.cpp file for internal testing of the B+ Tree functions.
+To get the experiments results, please follow the steps below.

 ## Experiments

 The script related to experiment is located in `/src/experiment.cpp`.

-- This script creates a record for each row from `/data/games.txt` and drops the rows with missing value
-- It prints out the relevant statistics regarding data insertion.
-- It prints out the relevant statistics and parameters of the B+ tree.
--
+When the script is run, it will print out all the results relevant to the experiments.

 ### Windows
 To run this script follow step 1 to 3 on top replace step 4 with
 ```